nixworks/public/news/2007/04/30/index.md

 ## [2007-04-30](/news/2007/04/30/index.md)

 ### [ The European Union and the United States inks a new Open Skies Agreement which will take effect on 30 March 2008 and replace the restrictive Bermuda II agreement. ](/news/2007/04/30/the-european-union-and-the-united-states-inks-a-new-open-skies-agreement-which-will-take-effect-on-30-march-2008-and-replace-the-restrictiv.md)
-_Context: Bermuda II, EU, Open Skies Agreement, United States_
+_Context: Bermuda II, European Union, Open Skies Agreement, United States_

 ### [ The United States Supreme Court decides the case of ''Scott v.
 Harris,'' holding that a "police officer's attempt to terminate a dangerous high-speed car chase that threatens the lives of innocent bystanders does not violate the Fourth Amendment, even when it places the fleeing motorist at risk of serious injury or death." ](/news/2007/04/30/the-united-states-supreme-court-decides-the-case-of-scott-v-harris-holding-that-a-police-officer-s-attempt-to-terminate-a-dangerous.md)
 _Context: Scott v.
 Harris, United States Supreme Court, unreasonable search or seizure_